-Liquor Heiress Clare Bronfman To Be Sentenced For Her Role In The NXIVM Cult Case
+Seagram Heiress Clare Bronfman Sentenced To Prison For Her Role In The NXIVM Cult Case

-On Wednesday, Clare Bronfman will face sentencing for her role in the now-infamous NXIVM (pronounced nexium) cult case.
+On Wednesday, Clare Bronfman faced sentencing for her role in the now-infamous NXIVM (pronounced nexium) cult case.
+Bronfman was sentenced to six years and nine months in prison after an emotional hearing where nine other victims came forward about Bronfman's role in the cult.

 NXIVM, a cult disguised as an intensive group of self-improvement classes, has been the subject of mainstream attention for nearly two decades now.
 Bronfman, the heiress to the Seagram’s liquor fortune, is due to appear in federal court in Brooklyn for sentencing on federal conspiracy charges after she allegedly financially supported NXIVM leader Keith Raniere.
-Prosecutors want U.S. District Court Judge Nicholas G. Garaufis to sentence her to five years behind bars, though it’s still unclear, based on Bronfman’s previous statements, whether or not she will get any jail time.
+Prosecutors expressed the need for harsh punishment from U.S. District Court Judge Nicholas G. Garaufis for Bronfman's role in enslaving and abusing women sexually and also refusing to denounce the cult's leader.

 Advertisement